Pied falconet: Reproduction

 The pied falconet's breeding season is from March until May.
 In the early breeding season, the males will initiate interest in mating to a female by presenting leaves to them.
 The male flies off and returns to a perched female and presents a leaf that he has gathered for the female.
 Later in the breeding season, usually before copulation, the males will bob up and down very frequently in front of the female while calling frantically.
 Copulation takes place after this behavior.
 These small raptors nest in old barbet or woodpecker holes and lay their eggs on a bed of leaves or grass.
 There have also been recordings of the nesting cavities being filled with insect remains instead of leaves.
 The females lay three to four eggs which are white in color.

-The pied falconet shares many similarities in courtship and mating behavior with the collared falconet (Microheriax caerulescens).
+The pied falconet shares many similarities in courtship and mating behavior with the collared falconet (Microhierax caerulescens).
 The leaf presenting courtship behavior was first observed in the collared falconet.
 The collared falconet is also known to breed cooperatively.
 Cooperative breeding is another behavior that is also suspected for the black-thighed falconet (Microhierax fringillarius) and for the other Microhierax species.
 The pied falconet can be seen in groups of 5 or 6 which suggest that they may also breed cooperatively.